GitMirroring/gnuboot/site/faq.md

 Revealed](https://www.apress.com/9781430265719)*** describes in great detail the ME's hardware architecture and firmware application modules.

-If you're stuck with the ME (non-libreboot system), you might find this
+If you're stuck with the ME (non-GNU Boot system), you might find this
 interesting:
 <http://hardenedlinux.org/firmware/2016/11/17/neutralize_ME_firmware_on_sandybridge_and_ivybridge.html>